Pál Prónay: End of Prónay’s career

 After the establishment of the Kingdom of Hungary, the terror continued.
 But tolerance for the reactionary violence was waning in the corridors of power.
 The White Guard units, particularly Prónay's, were increasingly difficult to control, behaving less like army units and more like self-serving renegade gangs.
 Their savagery was outraging Hungary's upper class, and drawing negative international press; it may also have hardened the feelings of the Entente powers toward Hungary at a crucial moment, just before the ratification of the Trianon Treaty.

 Nevertheless, it was at least another year before the terror died down.
 In the summer of 1920, Horthy's government took measures to rein in and eventually disperse the reactionary battalions.
 Prónay managed to undermine these anti-White Guard measures, but only for a short time.

-After Prónay's men were implicated in the murder of a Budapest policeman in November 1920, his bosses’ permissiveness declined sharply.
+After Prónay's men were implicated in the murder of a Budapest policeman in November 1920, his bosses' permissiveness declined sharply.
 The following summer, Pronay was put on trial for extorting a wealthy Jewish politician, and for “insulting the President of the Parliament” by trying to cover up the extortion.
 Found guilty on both charges, Prónay was now a liability and an embarrassment.
 His command was revoked, and he was denounced as a common criminal on the floor of the Hungarian parliament.

 After serving short sentences, Prónay tried to convince Horthy to restore his battalion command.
 The regent turned him down.
-Furious with his former patron, whom he now condemned as a useless windbag, Prónay moved to the Austrian border, where he continued his atrocities, and proclaimed himself Supreme Leader of a buffer state (the Banat of Leitha).
+Furious with his former patron, whom he now condemned as a useless windbag, Prónay moved to the Austrian border, where he continued his atrocities, and proclaimed himself Supreme Leader of a buffer state, the Banat of Leitha.
 Finally, in the fall of 1921, Prónay joined in the second failed attempt to oust Horthy and restore the Habsburg Charles IV, to the throne.
 Horthy at last permanently severed his ties with Prónay.

 The Prónay Battalion lingered for a few months more under the command of a junior officer, but the government officially dissolved the unit in January 1922 and expelled its members from the army.

 Prónay entered politics as a member of the government's right-wing opposition.
 In the 1930s, he sought and failed to emulate the Nazis by generating a Hungarian fascist mass movement.
 In 1932, he was charged with incitement, sentenced to six months in prison and stripped of his rank of lieutenant colonel.

 In October 1944, as Budapest descended into chaos at the end of the Second World War, 69-year-old Prónay assembled a death squad and resumed his hunt for the old objects of his hatred, Hungarian Jews.
 He vanished in the war's final weeks, and was formerly believed to have fallen during the siege of Budapest.
-Opening of the Soviet archives revealed that Prónay was captured on 20 March 1945; held as a POW; sentenced by the Soviet authorities to twenty years forced labour on charges of sabotage and espionage; and died in the Gulag in 1947/8.
+Opening of the Soviet archives revealed that Prónay was captured on 20 March 1945; held as a POW; sentenced by the Soviet authorities to twenty years forced labour on charges of sabotage and espionage; and died in the Gulag in either 1947 or 1948.